 At each reporting date the Directors review the carrying amounts of the Group's tangible and intangible assets, other than goodwill, to determine whether there is any indication that those assets are impaired.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss, if any.
-Where the asset does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.
+Where the asset does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the asset belongs.
 For further details of the impairment reviews conducted see note 10.